NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 2/7/2020

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 25th day of February, 2020, for the purpose of reviewing and hearing comment on the request of Midland LLC., 1240 High Pointe Court, Bluffton, IN 46714 for the purpose of a Variance.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 25th day of February, 2020, for the purpose of reviewing and hearing comment on the request of Kris & Ann Frauhiger, 11115 S 700 W – 90, Montpelier, IN 47359 for the purpose of a Special Exception.

-Brief Legal: The subject property is described as 2.306 acres in the NE quarter of Section 28 Township 27N Range 12E in Lancaster Township.
+Brief Legal: The subject property is described as 13.34 in the SW quarter of Section 36 Township 25N Range 10E in Jackson Township.

 Dated this 7th day of February, 2020